Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Adaptive Statistical Learning without CSI

 \subsection{Adaptive Dithering Power Update}

-Fixing dithering variance does not suitably adjust the dithering power, and this behavior can cause two fundamental problems: 1) when the dithering power is low and the SNR remains high, it is highly probable to have undesirably many under-trained likelihood functions and 2) for high dithering power, although the dither-and-learning procedure successfully prevents the under-trained likelihood functions, the estimate of the effective output in \eqref{eq:effective_channel} cannot be accurate due to the large randomness of the dithering signals.
-In this respect, the AP has to properly determine dithering power considering the system environment.
+Using a fixed dithering variance does not suitably adjust the reception mechanism, and this behavior can cause two fundamental problems: 1) when the dithering power is low and the SNR remains high, it is highly probable to have undesirably many under-trained likelihood functions and 2) with high dithering power, although the dither-and-learning procedure successfully prevents the under-trained likelihood functions, the estimate of the effective output in \eqref{eq:effective_channel} cannot be accurate due to the large randomness of the dithering signals.
+In this respect, the BS has to properly determine dithering power considering the system environment.
 To this end, we empirically update the dithering power by leveraging feedback based on the behavior of received observations and propose the adaptive dither-and-learning (ADL) method that fits the dithering power into a suitable range.

-As shown in Fig.~\ref{fig:frame}, we first divide the $N_{\sf tr}$ signals of each pilot symbol $\bs_k$ into $N_s$ disjoint sub-blocks in which each sub-block accommodates $N_{\sf tr}^{\sf sub}=N_{\sf tr}/N_s$ training samples where $N_{\sf tr}$ is assumed to be a multiple of $N_s$.
+We depict the illustration of the proposed ADL method in Fig.~\ref{fig:frame}.
+Rather than using up all $N_{\sf tr}$ pilot signals at once, we first divide the $N_{\sf tr}$ signals of each pilot symbol vector $\bs_k$ into $N_s$ disjoint sub-blocks in which each sub-block accommodates $N_{\sf tr}^{\sf sub}=N_{\sf tr}/N_s$ training samples where $N_{\sf tr}$ is assumed to be a multiple of $N_s$.
 Then, the $n$th dithered and quantized sub-block observed at the $i$th antenna when transmitting $\bs_k$ can be represented as